Compound Arm Exercises to Build Bigger Bicep & Tricep

 The shoulder press is the best compound exercise for building big, round shoulders and triceps muscles.

-The Overhead Press is one of the best exercises to build strong, muscular and healthy shoulders with bigger arms.
+It is one of the best exercises to build strong, muscular, healthy shoulders with bigger arms.

-The standing overhead press also builds the abdominal wall, strengthens the hips, and builds stability through the legs.
+The standing overhead press also builds the abdominal wall, strengthens the hips, and builds leg stability.

 Barbell Shoulder Press